 User Interface Interaction

-command is designed to be used with the find command, which filters the persons displayed in the PersonListPanel
+The copy command is designed to be used with the find command, which filters the persons displayed in the PersonListPanel.

 However, future enhancements could include the ability to copy other details of persons, such as phone numbers or addresses.